9 Great Alternatives To Bed Rails For The Elderly

 I have an article which covers 40+ systems for monitoring your parents from afar, and many of which can be used to monitor your parents in bed without any disturbance to their routines – read it here.

-I have learnt to anticipate with my mom when she is going to need to go to use the toilet, or will want to have a drink.
+I have learned to anticipate with my mom when she is going to need to go to use the toilet, or will want to have a drink.

 We actually set the alarm to wake my mom twice a night so that I hear that she is getting out of bed and can help if I am needed.